 This is a good time to conduct tool and equipment audits to lighten the load of vehicles and thereby reduce fuel consumption.

-Schedule vehicles to get caught up on maintenance.
+Schedule fleet vehicles to get caught up on maintenance.
 Most providers are still open and have low volume levels.